Juanita Broaddrick: Subsequent developments

-She divorced Hickey around 1979 and married David Broaddrick around 1981.
+Juanita Hickey divorced Gary Hickey around 1979 and married David Broaddrick around 1981.

 Broaddrick opened a second facility, to provide services for mentally disabled children in Fort Smith, Arkansas.

 In 1984, Broaddrick's nursing facility was adjudged the best in the state, which brought a congratulatory official letter from the governor.
 On the bottom was a handwritten note from Clinton, saying, "I admire you very much."

 Broaddrick said that in 1991, Clinton called her out of a state nursing standards meeting to try to apologize: "'Juanita, I'm so sorry for what I did.
 I'm not the man that I used to be, can you ever forgive me?
 What can I do to make this up to you?'
 And I'm standing there in absolute shock.
 And I told him to go to hell, and I walked off."
 Jean Darden, in whom Broaddrick had confided about the incident, also attended the meeting and said she saw Broaddrick talking to Clinton in the hallway.
 Clinton announced his 1992 presidential campaign soon after that alleged interaction.